Key Takeaways

 Government contracts also follow particular rules that can affect the enforceability of interest charges.

-It is essential to review the contract clauses carefully to determine the permissible interest rate and calculation method.
+Review the contract clauses carefully to determine the permissible interest rate and calculation method.

 Absent explicit contract terms, Minnesota’s statutory interest rates may apply by default, but these can vary depending on the contract type and circumstances.